-Constitute an Ad-hoc Committee to investigate crude oil theft in Nigeria with a view to curbing economic loss to the country and ensuring that everyone complicit in the theft is brought to book, and report back within six (6) weeks for further legislative action.
+Set up an Ad-hoc Committee to investigate crude oil theft in Nigeria with a view to curbing economic loss to the country and ensuring that everyone complicity in the theft is brought to book, and report within six (6) weeks (Hon.
+Philip Agbese - Ado/Ogbadigbo/Okpokwu Federal Constituency).